FxmousKid/42Piscine/README.md

 ## Branches Description
 * **main** : Contains my initial piscine progress and new exercises
 * **piscineOnly** : Contains **only** the initial work

+> *They call it piscine cause you can drown in work and stress if not careful !*
+> *No need to worry, just do your best, be consistent, don't do all nighters (ahem-ahem) and good luck 🍀*